Kowal Sentry Integration for Magento 2

 Recommendation:

-- ideally a separate frontend project for clear Issues, Replay, and Performance.
+- ultimately, use a separate frontend project if you want clear Issues, Replay, and Performance.

 Enable Storefront JS